Quantum Metrological Power of Continuous-Variable Quantum Networks

-\emph{Effect of loss.---} We analyze the effect of the photon loss on the Heisenberg scaling with typical BSNs.
-Since photon loss is inevitable in practice, it is crucial to find a tolerable loss amount that maintains the Heisenberg scaling for applications.
-Photon loss can be modeled by a beam splitter with its transmittivity $\eta$.
-The beam splitter transforms annihilation operator as~$\hat{a}_j \rightarrow \sqrt{\eta} \hat{a}_j + \sqrt{1- \eta} \hat{e}_j$, where $\hat{e}_j$ is an annihilation operator for environment mode for all $j$'s \cite{PhysRevA.48.3265}; thus, we assume that a photon-loss rate is constant over all modes.
+\emph{Effect of loss.---} We analyze the effect of photon loss on the Heisenberg scaling with typical BSNs and find a tolerable loss rate that maintains the Heisenberg scaling.
+Photon loss can be modeled by a beam splitter with its transmittivity $\eta$, which transforms an annihilation operator as~$\hat{a}_j \rightarrow \sqrt{\eta} \hat{a}_j + \sqrt{1- \eta} \hat{e}_j$, where $\hat{e}_j$ is an annihilation operator for environment mode for all $j$'s~\cite{PhysRevA.48.3265}; thus, we assume that a photon-loss rate is constant over all modes.
 Since a photon-loss channel of the uniform loss rate commutes with beam splitters, our analysis includes photon loss occurring either before or after a BSN.
-One can easily find that in the presence of photon loss, the corresponding QFI and its expectation value over random $U$ are degraded and that their analytical expression can be written by merely replacing $f_{+}(\bar{n}M)$ in Eqs. \eqref{QFI} and \eqref{EQFI} by $\eta f_{+}(\bar{n}M)/\left[2(1-\eta)f_{+}(\bar{n}M)+1\right]$, which is shown in Appendix \ref{Appen F}.
-Using these results we can show that in the presence of loss, Theorem \ref{Th1} is still valid as long as a loss rate $1-\eta$ is smaller than a threshold $\beta=\Theta(1/\bar{n}M)$ (See Appendix \ref{Appen F}.), i.e., as $M$ increases, a loss rate has to decrease at least as $1/\bar{n}M$ to maintain the Heisenberg scaling.
-We note that a CV error correction scheme for distributed quantum sensing can also be employed for practical applications \cite{noh2020encoding, zhuang2020distributed}.
+One can easily find that in the presence of photon loss, the corresponding QFI and its expectation value over random $U$ are degraded and their analytical expression can be written by merely replacing $f_{+}(\bar{n}M)$ in Eqs. \eqref{QFI} and \eqref{EQFI} by $\eta f_{+}(\bar{n}M)/\left[2(1-\eta)f_{+}(\bar{n}M)+1\right]$, which are shown in Ref.~\cite{supple}.
+Using these results we can show that Theorem \ref{Th1} is still valid as long as a loss rate $1-\eta$ is smaller than a threshold $\beta=\Theta(1/\bar{n}M)$~\cite{supple}, i.e., as $M$ increases, a threshold of the loss rate has to decrease at least as $1/\bar{n}M$ to maintain the Heisenberg scaling.
+We note that CV error correction scheme~\cite{noh2020encoding, zhuang2020distributed} and quantum repeater~\cite{PhysRevA.99.012328} can be considered to alleviate the effect of loss.